 Below are exports from India that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country India’s goods trail Indian importer spending on foreign products.

-India has highly negative net exports and therefore deep international trade deficits for mineral fuels and related products, particularly for crude oil, coal and petroleum gases.
+India has highly negative net exports and therefore deep international trade deficits for electrical machinery and equipment.

 These cashflow deficiencies clearly indicate India’s competitive disadvantages in the international mineral fuels-related market, but also represent key opportunities for India to improve its position in the global economy through focused innovations for pertinent goods.